-A 5-year HMO Licence will cost £825 (£100 application fee followed by £725 HMO Licence fee) and a 5-year Licence renewal will cost £500.
+A 5 year HMO Licence will cost £825 (£100 application fee followed by £725 HMO Licence fee) and a 5 year licence renewal will cost £514.
 The Council cannot profit from mandatory licensing – these costs have been calculated according to the cost in administration and resources used in the processing of licensing applications.
 Following your application for a Licence, the information and certification will be checked and an inspection will be arranged.
 Following satisfactory conditions, you and any other person with an interest in the property will be issued with a draft licence (a 'proposal') which will provide 14 days to make any representation.
 If we do not receive any representation after 14 days have elapsed, the proposed licence will be granted.

 For further information, please read the 'Government guidance on the reforms to the Mandatory Licensing of HMO's' [external link].

 In the event that you have made an application for a HMO licence in error or that your property is not licensable, you may be eligible for a refund of the application fee minus administration costs of £49.00.